pgalbavy/geneos/cmd/geneos/README.md

-# `geneosctl`
+# `geneos`

-The `geneosctl` program will help you manage your Geneos components.
+The `geneos` program will help you manage your Geneos components.
 Some of it's features, existing and planned, include:

 * Set-up a new environment with a single command
 * Add new instances of common componments with sensible defaults